 While many of us think 5-6 hours of sleep a night are enough, it is recommended that adults (for teens and sleep, read here) sleep 7-9 hours a night in order to be fully rested and functioning the next day.
 1

-A study published in 2012 found that sleep deprivation affects metabolism.
-After four nights of 4.5 hours of sleep a night, the fat cells of the study’s seven participants “aged.”2 Aged fat cells are less sensitive to insulin, making a person more likely to gain weight gain and develop diabetes.
+Lack of sleep affects metabolism.
+Research shows that after four nights of 4.5 hours of sleep a night, the fat cells of the study’s seven participants “aged.”2 Aged fat cells are less sensitive to insulin, making a person more likely to gain weight gain and develop diabetes.
 Does not getting enough sleep for several nights in a row age your fat cells permanently, or does it take weeks and years of poor sleep to create insulin resistance?
 The study didn’t answer that question but it’s one that researchers are interested in.

 A 2013 study of 16 healthy men and women by Rachel Markwald and colleagues from the University of Colorado found that those who slept only 5 hours a night ate more carbohydrates and snacked more after dinner than those who slept 9 hours.
 3 While the group who slept 5 hours a night burned more calories per day than the group who slept 9 hours, those who slept less ended up consuming more food and gained an average of 2 pounds during the two-week study.

 If a week or two without sufficient sleep can throw off your metabolism and add pounds, what happens if you don’t get enough sleep for much longer?
-Researchers who followed the sleep patterns and weight gain of 68,183 women for over 16 years found that those sleeping 5 hours or less a night weighed on average 5.4 pounds more than those sleeping 7 hours a night.[endPatel S, Atul M, White P, Gottlieb D, Hu F. Association between reduced sleep and weight gain in women.
-American Journal of Epidemiology.2006:164(10):947-954.]
-The women who slept the least per night were the ones who put on weight the fastest.
+Researchers who followed the sleep patterns and weight gain of 68,183 women for over 16 years found that those sleeping 5 hours or less a night weighed on average 5.4 pounds more than those sleeping 7 hours a night.4 The women who slept the least per night were the ones who put on weight the fastest.